 In addition, the probability of commercial success for ORGOVYX and MYFEMBREE, or for any of our current or potential future product candidates, if approved, will depend on numerous factors, including competition, manufacturing capability and commercial viability.
-As a result, we are unable to determine with certainty to what extent we will generate net product revenue from commercialization and sale of any of our product candidates that receive regulatory approval.
 Our R&D activities may be subject to change from time to time as we evaluate our priorities and available resources.

 We expect that certain R&D expenses will be shared equally with Pfizer pursuant to the Pfizer Collaboration and License Agreement.
+See Note 8(B) to our unaudited condensed consolidated financial statements included elsewhere in this Quarterly Report for additional information regarding the Pfizer Collaboration and License Agreement.